VitalLabs/TAC/ansible/README.md

  JumpHost Key setup:

  You will need to export your
- AWS access keys AND ssh-add your key that ansible is configure to use.
-Keeping this step manual for now.
+ AWS access keys AND ssh-agent/ ssh-add your key that ansible is configure to use.
+Keeping this step manual for now since keys should be local and secure.

+  Fast Testing using Jumphost:

+ you can ssh to the jumphost to run these scripts.
+Since they are on the same betwork they will run alot faster.

+ /var/lib/swb-ansible contrains the latest deployment scripts.